1T'-MoTe$_2$ as an integrated saturable absorber for photonic machine learning

-In order to investigate the behavior of carriers when light interacts with the 2D material, we need to calculate the quasi-Fermi levels for electrons and for holes in this out-of-equilibrium condition.
-For that, we need to know the density of allowed energy levels (density of states) and the probability of each of these levels being occupied (Fermi function).
+It is important to note that the saturation intensity obtained for 1T'-MoTe$_2$, approximately \SI{2e-3}{\MW/\cm^2}, is two to four orders of magnitude lower than values typically reported for other 2D materials such as MoS$_2$~\cite{wang2013ultrafast,wang2014broadband}, WSe$_2$~\cite{cao20192}, and black phosphorus~\cite{hisyam2016generation,zhang20192d}.
+This result highlights the strong light–matter interaction in the semi-metallic 1T' phase of MoTe$_2$, which enables efficient absorption saturation at ultra low optical intensities.

-In these calculations, we assume parabolic bands, so the first energy level has a density of states in a 2D material is independent of the energy being given by $\rho(E)=m/(\pi \hbar^2 \epsilon)$, where $m$ is the effective mass of electrons for the conduction band or of holes for the valence band, $\epsilon$ is the thickness of the material and $\hbar$ is the reduced Planck constant.
+The quasi-Fermi levels are determined from the density of states (DOS) and the Fermi occupation function.
+Assuming parabolic bands, the DOS in a 2D material is independent of energy and given by $\rho(E) = m / (\pi \hbar^2 \epsilon)$, where $m$ is the effective mass of electrons in the conduction band or holes in the valence band, $\epsilon$ is the material thickness, and $\hbar$ is the reduced Planck constant.
 Additionally, we assumed that the absorption process does not require a phonon.
 Unlike the emission process, which requires a lattice phonon, after vertical, no-phonon absorption, the excited electrons relax via intraband-scattering to the bottom of the conduction band.
-The densities of electrons $n$ (holes $p$) for a given temperature are obtained from the integrals
+The electron ($n$) and hole ($p$) densities at a given temperature are then obtained from the integrals

 where $E_v$ is the maximum energy at the valence band, $E_c$ is the minimum energy at conduction band, $E_{fc}$ and $E_{fv}$ are the quasi-Fermi levels for conduction band and valence band respectively.